chizkidd/dsi-CapstoneProj/preliminary_proposal.md

 The high volatility, nonlinearity, and chaotic nature of crude oil prices is a major problem for crude oil price prediction.
 In most cases, decline in oil prices lead to a boost in global economic activity regardless of the potential income losses incurred by the oil sector key-players.
 Furthermore, different government regimes at different points in time influence the price of crude oil.
 All these factors contribute to significant challenges in forecasting crude oil prices.

 ### How I will present my work
-I would like to present my work using visualization or presentation
+I would like to present my work using visualization or slide show presentation

 ### Data sources
 1) US Department of Energy: Energy Information Administration